Dumping (pricing policy): China

 Some exporting nations are not granted "market economy status": China is a prime example because its market status is considered "state-sponsored capitalism".
 In such cases, the DG Trade is prevented from using domestic prices as the fair measure of the domestic price.
 A particular export industry may also lose market status if the DG Trade concludes that this industry receives government assistance.
 Other tests applied include the application of international accounting standards and bankruptcy laws.
 The consequences of not being granted market economy status have a big impact on the investigation.
 For example, if China is accused of dumping widgets, the basic approach is to consider the price of widgets in China against the price of Chinese widgets in Europe.
 But China does not have market economy status, so Chinese domestic prices cannot be used as the reference.
 Instead, the DG Trade must decide upon an analogue market: a market which does have market economy status, and which is similar enough to China.
 Brazil and Mexico have been used, but the United States is a popular analogue market.
 In this case, the price of widgets in the United States is regarded as the substitute for the price of widgets in China.
 This process of choosing an analogue market is subject to the influence of the complainant, which has led to some criticism that it is an inherent bias in the process.

 Critics have argued that it is quite unreasonable to compare China's goods price to the United States as analogue.
 China is now developing to a more free and open market, unlike its planned-economy in the early 1960s, the market in China is more willing to embrace the global competition.
 It is thus required to improve its market regulations and conquer the free trade barriers to improve the situation and produce a properly judged pricing level to assess the "dumping" behaviour.

 An example of an anti-dumping duty action taken by the European Union is that of the duty imposed upon bicycle imports from China into the EU, which has recently be continued at a rate of 48.5%.
 The tax has also been extended to imports from Indonesia, Malaysia, Sri Lanka and Tunisia.
 However, some companies are excluded or have a reduced rate.

+On 6 May 2026, Australia imposed anti-dumping tariff of up to 82% on import of China's hot-rolled coil steel, following an investigation by Anti- Dumping Commission.